denisgaribovic/machine-learning-with-python/README.md

 - **Hyperparameter Tuning**
 - **Principal Component Analysis**

-## How are the projects structured?
+## Structure of this Repository

-The projects are sorted in chronological order.
-Each section of the course is represented by a folder.
-In each folder, you will find a Jupyter Notebook.
-These Notebooks contain:
+I created a folder for each section of the course.
+In each folder, you will find a Jupyter Notebook which revolves around a certain topic (e.g. Simple Linear Regression).

+Each Jupyter Notebook contains:

 - **Theoretical Overviews**: Understanding the concepts behind a model or ML concept
 - **Practical Implementations**: Hands-on coding examples and applications